ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 North Carolina State University Housing Expenses, Fees, and More

-Tuition is not the only cost of attending college; there are other costs associated with college, like room and board, facility fees, and books and supplies.
-Let's take a look at what impacts these costs, and what to expect at NC State.
+Tuition is not the only cost of attending college; room and board, books, transportation and fees are also costs it consider when estimating the cost of attendance for college.
+Let's take a look at what impacts these costs, and what to expect at North Carolina State University.

-Housing and campus dining at NC State costs $12,748 a year.
-This number includes the cost of living in dorms or other on-campus housing, plus a dining plan that allows you to eat in the school dining halls.
-Students who live off campus but still want to use the dining facilities can opt-in for a meal plan.
+Housing and campus dining at North Carolina State University is $12,748 a year.
+This includes the cost of living in dorms or other on-campus housing, plus a dining plan that enables you to eat in the school dining halls.
+Students who do not live on-campus but would like to be able to eat in the campus dining can opt-in for a meal plan.
 The cost of board-only is $7,432.

-Keep in mind, there could also be optional fees associated with participating in special activities, like Greek Life, or playing on an intramural sports team.
-Most colleges have ways so that those who may struggle to participate because of cost can find ways to lower or eliminate these costs.
+Keep in mind, there could also be additional fees associated with participating in special activities, like joining a fraternity or sorority, or participating in sports or other extracurriculars.
+Many schools have ways so that those who may struggle to participate because of cost can find ways to lower or eliminate these fees.

 The total cost of getting around in college can really vary.
-Will you drive, fly, or take public transportation to school?
+Will you take a subway, car or an airplane to get to school?
 Is on-campus parking free, or will you need to budget for parking?
-Is the campus walkable?
-Do you own a car, or are you planning to use busses, subways, or other modes of transportation?
-All of these questions can drastically impact your transportation budget.
-At NC State, freshman are allowed to park on campus.
+Is the campus easy to get around on foot?
+Do you plan to bring a car or will you need to use public transportation?
+All of these questions can make a big difference in your estimated cost of transportation.
+Keeping in mind, first-year students are allowed to park a car on campus.

-A school's location can impact transportation costs.
+Where are a college is located can impact the amount you'll have to spend just to get around.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the other hand getting around in an urban area is often costly, but cities may offer more buses, trains or low-cost flight options to actually get to school.
-North Carolina State Universityis located in a urban setting in North Carolina, near Raleigh-Durham.
+On the other hand getting around in a city is often expensive, but there may be more trains, busses or affordable flights to actually get to school.
+North Carolina State Universityis located in a city in North Carolina, near Raleigh-Durham.

 Other Costs

-When budgeting for college, don’t forget to consider the cost of things like entertainment, clothes, furnishings and toiletries.
+When creating a budget for college, be sure to leave some room in your budget for the cost of things like entertainment, clothes, furnishings and toiletries.

-What will the cost of attending NC State be?
+What will the cost of attending North Carolina State University be?
 Here is a breakdown of tuition and expenses.

 In-state Tuition $6,535